ev3dev/ev3dev-lang-python/docs/console.rst

 For Codeset information, see `<https://www.systutorials.com/docs/linux/man/5-console-setup/#lbAP>`.

-- Lat15: Covers entirely ISO-8859-1, ISO-8859-9 and ISO-8859-15.
-Suitable for
-  the so called Latin1 and Latin5 languages - Afar, Afrikaans, Albanian, Aragonese, Asturian, Aymara, Basque, Bislama, Breton, Catalan, Chamorro, Danish, Dutch, English, Estonian, Faroese, Fijian, Finnish, French, Frisian, Friulian, Galician, German, Hiri Motu, Icelandic, Ido, Indonesian, Interlingua, Interlingue, Italian, Low Saxon, Lule Sami, Luxembourgish, Malagasy, Manx Gaelic, Norwegian Bokmal, Norwegian Nynorsk, Occitan, Oromo or Galla, Portuguese, Rhaeto-Romance (Romansch), Scots Gaelic, Somali, South Sami, Spanish, Swahili, Swedish, Tswana, Turkish, Volapuk, Votic, Walloon, Xhosa, Yapese and Zulu.
-Completely covered by the following font
-  faces: Fixed (all sizes), Terminus (all sizes), TerminusBold (all sizes), TerminusBoldVGA (all sizes), VGA (sizes 8x16 and 16x32).

-- Lat2: Covers entirely ISO-8859-2.
-The Euro sign and the Romanian letters with comma below are also supported.
-Suitable for the so called Latin2 languages:
-  Bosnian, Croatian, Czech, Hungarian, Polish, Romanian, Slovak, Slovenian and Sorbian (lower and upper).
-Completely covered by the following font faces:
-  Fixed (all sizes), Terminus (all sizes), TerminusBold (all sizes), TerminusBoldVGA (all sizes), VGA (sizes 8x16 and 16x32).

-- Lat38: Covers entirely ISO-8859-3 and ISO-8859-14.
-Suitable for Chichewa
-  Esperanto, Irish, Maltese and Welsh.
-Completely covered by the following font
-  faces: Fixed (all sizes) and VGA (sizes 8x16 and 16x32).

-- Lat7: Covers entirely ISO-8859-13.
-Suitable for Lithuanian, Latvian, Maori and Marshallese.
-Completely covered by the following font faces: Fixed (all sizes), Terminus (all sizes), TerminusBold (all sizes), TerminusBoldVGA (all sizes), VGA (sizes 8x16 and 16x32).

-- There are other codesets suitable for other languages including: Arabic, Armenian, CyrAsia, CyrKoi, CyrSlav, Ethiopian, Georgian, Greek, Hebrew, Lao, Thai, Uni1, Uni2, Uni3, and Vietnamese.

-Note: Terminus fonts are "thinner"; TerminusBold and VGA offer more contrast on the LCD console and are thus more readable; the TomThumb font is too small to read!
+Note: `Terminus` fonts are "thinner"; `TerminusBold` and `VGA` offer more contrast on the LCD console and are thus more readable; the `TomThumb` font is too small to read!

 Depending on the font used, the EV3 LCD console will support various maximum rows and columns, as follows for the `Lat15` fonts.
 See